-If you don’t have time for a sit-down meal at Albert’s, then Sabertooth Grill is the next best choice.
-This cafeteria-style spot offers California cuisine that includes salads, wraps, local beer, and some pretty good bowls.
-It may not be open but if it is, plan your lunch here.
+If you don’t have time for a sit-down meal at Albert’s, then Sabertooth Mexican Grill is the next best choice.
+This cafeteria-style spot offers Mexican cuisine, including salads, wraps, local beer, and some pretty massive burritos, including two San Diego classics — the carne asada burrito and California burrito.

 Hua Mei Cafe